MSCEWI1020

 UDFs can be found in "UDF Helpers" folder created in output path after migration has occurred.

-When CAST function is used to cast a DATE
+When function is used to cast a DATE

 type to a NUMERIC